 A final version of the 1.62 patch

-for Neverwinter Nights, the role-playing game developed by Bioware and published by MacSoft.
+is now available for Neverwinter Nights, the role-playing game developed by Bioware and published by MacSoft.
 Various fixes and changes have been applied.

 Pop-Pop 1.0.4 released